eigengo/opensourcejournal/gaelyk/gaelyk.md

 and forwards to the ```datetime.gtpl``` template which will render that information.

 Gaelyk provides good support for unit and functional testing.
-Unit testing is based on brilliant Spock Framework and functional testing uses great Geb browser automation tool.
+Unit testing is based on the brilliant Spock Framework and the functional testing uses great Geb browser automation tool.
-Example unit test you can find in ```src/test/groovy``` and simple *smoke* test checking that the website is running you can find in ```src/functionalTest/groovy```.
+An example unit test can be found within the ```src/test/groovy``` directory and simple *smoke* test checking that the website is running properly can be found in ```src/functionalTest/groovy```.

 ###Running and deploying your website
 Gradle GAE plugin used by Gaelyk Template Project